silverhammermba/superuser/_posts/2013-01-01-beginning.markdown

   seek out an expert to answer your computer questions, but it is essential that a superuser be able to acquire knowledge on her own.
-Just about every bit of technology in the world has an associated manual, and most are available for free, though they are sometimes not easy to find.
+Just about every bit of technology in the world has an associated manual, and most are available for free, though they are sometimes not easy to find nor easy to read.
 Many experts on the Internet will refuse to answer a question if it's clear that the asker made no effort to figure it out on their own first.

 * A superuser learns by doing.
 You can read as much as you want about computers and technology, but you haven't learned a thing until you get down and dirty